 Slow Cooker Greek Chicken

-Slow cooker Greek chicken combines ingredients you likely have on hand to create a fresh, delicious meal you can use in a number of ways.
-This is a Greek-inspired slow cooker recipe that you will find yourself making week after week!
+Slow cooker Greek chicken combines just 4 ingredients like lemon, garlic and Greek yogurt to create a fresh, delicious high-protein meal you can use in a number of ways.
+Stuffed in pita piled with veggies or in a bowl with rice or pita, it’s a Greek-inspired slow cooker recipe that you will find yourself making week after week!

 5 star review